-Experimental tests of the Crooks relation and of its variants have been performed in recent years.
+Experimental tests of the Crooks relation have been performed in recent years for classical systems.
 Among these are folding-unfolding experiments of small RNA-hairpins where the free energy difference between the folded and unfolded state has been extracted using the Crooks relation~\cite{Collin,Junier}.
-Moreover, the Crooks relation has been verified in electrical circuits~\cite{Garnier}, mechanical oscillators~\cite{Douarche}, for small colloidal particles ~\cite{Wang} and for nonthermal systems, specifically a driven two-level system in a non-equilibrium steady state~\cite{Schuler}.
+Moreover, it has been verified in electrical circuits~\cite{Garnier}, for mechanical oscillators~\cite{Douarche}, small colloidal particles ~\cite{Wang} and nonthermal systems~\cite{Schuler}.